 Oakland Unified School District’s commitment to social and emotional learning (SEL) is central to both its mission and vision as a Community Schools District: “Build a full-service Community District focused on high academic achievement while serving the whole child, eliminating inequity, and providing each child with excellent teachers, every day.
 All OUSD students will find joy in their academic experience while graduating with the skills to ensure they are caring, competent, fully informed, critical thinkers who are prepared for college, career, and community success.”

-This commitment to SEL is evident across the system—including the district’s strategic plan, SEL board policy, SEL standards, classroom curricula, restorative justice, professional learning, and performance frameworks for adults and students.
+This commitment to SEL is evident across the system—including the district’s strategic plan, SEL board policy, SEL standards, classroom curricula, restorative justice, professional learning, and performance frameworks for adults, students, and schools.

 SEL in Oakland